RenrenRihitoRayo/dpl/README.md

 even more than pythons.
 But syntax is easy to catch.

+* OOP is simple (but manual)

+Objects with operator overloading.

 * Simple interopt between Python and C

 DPL can be used as a glue between the two